chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

   16384 0.0000000000 0.0000000000 -0.8373265692

-For the boundary 1, the following torque are obtained:
+For the boundary 1, the following torques are obtained:

 .. code-block:: text